dantrr/100-days-of-code/log.md

 ### Day 21
 **Today's Progress**: made a BMI calculator and learned lists in python.

-**Thoughts**: lists are kind of a pain, but it was very helpful understanding that i can make a 3d grid essentially.
+**Thoughts**: lists are kind of a pain, but it was very helpful understanding that i can make a 2d grid essentially.

 ### Day 22
+**Today's Progress**: learned string indexing and for loops refinforcement in python.

+**Thoughts**: for loops are very useful for repetition.

+### Day 23
+**Today's Progress**: learned ranges and list slicing in python

+**Thoughts**: i dont see how list slicing is important yet, but everything has a purpose. at least 2d grids are very good.

+### Day 24
+**Today's Progress**: created a range calculator, to sum up all items in a range, and a weekly hour calculator.

+**Thoughts**: this day was the most fun so far, and helped make the slow hours go by, as i could see at a glance how much of the week was left.

+### Day 25
+**Today's Progress**: learned what functions are and how they're represented.

+**Thoughts**: this was just a refresher but a good one, i actually learned functions in swift.

+### Day 26
 **Today's Progress**:

 **Thoughts**: